AmondoVagyok/RaC-3-UYA-AP-Poptracker/README.md

 ## Future Updates

-This is still pretty early on, and various elements such as logic, yaml settings, and possibly more locations will be added over time (and hopefully sooner rather than later!)
+This tracker is still early on in life, so expect various elements such as logic, locations, and other settings/features to be under development (and possible incorrect .-.)

+## Reporting a Bug?

+If you come across any issues regarding the tracker or any feedback you wish to provide, best way to reach me is to ping me (@SomeLazyGamer) in the RaC 3 thread under the future-game-design forum in the official Archipelago Discord server. (opening an issue on github works too, but discord is your best bet if you want a fast response!)